ajaward/Data-Analysis-Projects/README.md

 # Data Analysis Projects
-A collection of projects I have worked on.
+A collection of data analysis projects I have worked on.